dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 ::: moniker range="< aspnetcore-5.0"

-Catch-all route parameters will be supported in .NET 5 Release Candidate 1 (RC1) or later, which will be released in mid-September.*
+Catch-all route parameters are supported in ASP.NET Core in .NET 5 Release Candidate 1 (RC1) or later.*

 ::: moniker-end